TyrangYang/c-sample-algorithm/README.md

-# This is a repository for CPE593
+# Repository for CPE593
-Repository contain lesson sample code and homework.
+This repository contain lesson sample codes and homeworks.

 ## Homework List
 * Eratosthenes